Detailed course offerings (Time Schedule) are available for

 CSE P 524 Parallel Computation (4)

 Survey of parallel computing including the processing modes of pipelining, data parallelism, thread parallelism, and task parallelism; algorithmic implications of memory models; shared memory and message passing; hardware implementations; bandwidth and latency; synchronization, consistency, interprocessor communication; programming issues including implicit and explicit parallelism, locality, portability.
-CSE majors only.

 View course details in MyPlan: CSE P 524